 occ.
 Make sure you have backups of all

 encryption keys, including users’.
-Put your Nextcloud server into

-maintenance mode, and then disable your encryption module with this command:
+Disable your encryption module with this command:

 Files not encrypted